docsforadobe/after-effects-expression-reference/docs/examples.md

 ## Match camera focal plane to another layer

-Apply the following expression to the Focus Distance property of a camera layer to have its focus distance match the distance to the anchor point of a layer named “target”:
+Apply the following expression to the Focus Distance property of a camera layer to have its focus distance match the distance to the anchor point of a layer named "target":

 ```default
 target = thisComp.layer("target");